ckainz11/ckainz11/README.md

 ## :rocket: Working on

-Currently i'm working as an intern at Cloudflight in Vienna!
+Currently i'm working on a school project for [NOMOO](https://nomoo.at/).

 ## :mailbox: Contact